Developer-DAO/rpc/README.md

 ## Start the Server
 Once the database is set up and all the values are added to `.env`, you can start the server with `cargo run --release`.

-To run with auth enabled, run `cargo run --release --features dev`.
+To run auth with a localhost SIWE domain && use any contract with the payment processor for testing, run `cargo run --release --features dev`.